EPERLab/CLEW/docs/fichas/04_Demands.rst

 Wood Demands
 ++++++++++

-The wood demand in the BAU scenario is based on historical data.
+The wood demand in the BAU scenario is based on the same method used for agricultural products.
 The NDP scenario contemplates a higher demand of wood, since the National Decarbonization Plan aims at promoting the use of wood in construction.
 In the model, the increase in this demand results in a higher area of forest plantations.
 This aspect has implications in the CO2 removals in the country, which are higher in the NDP scenario.

 .. table::